rmikehodges/go-risky/README.md

 the attackchainstep fetching isn't working correctly after creating an attackchainstep in the UI

 7/12 - Changed the datamodel of attackchainstep to be a linked list so its easier to query and update and render.
+I also changed the delete attackChainStep function so all the linked list updates are handled on the db layer which eliminates the need for multiple calls to the database.
+Next step is to get the graph rendering already built attackChains